Riley Clemmons

-Riley Elizabeth Clemmons is an American Christian musician, who plays Christian pop style contemporary worship music.
-She is known for her Christian radio hits, "Broken Prayers" and "Better for It".
-She released her debut self-titled album via American music distributor Capitol CMG on August 3, 2018.
+Riley Elizabeth Clemmons is an American singer and songwriter, who plays Christian pop style contemporary worship music.
+She is known for her Christian radio hits, "Broken Prayers" and "Better for It" from her debut self-titled album via American music distributor Capitol CMG on August 3, 2018.
+On September 22, 2023, she released her third studio album called, Church Pew, with singles, "Loved by You" and "Miracle".

+After spending years refining her craft, she has accumulated over half a billion global streams and over 105 million YouTube video views.
+A Nashville native who is an accomplished composer, performer, producer, and recording artist, Riley draws inspiration from life experiences.

 Early and personal life

 Riley Clemmons was "discovered" at a school pageant in Nashville by manager, Mitchell Solarek.
 She would begin writing songs at the age of 13 and played shows around her hometown.
 She has worked on her musical craft for several years, including eight years of vocal lessons and a decade of dance lessons.
 She is currently signed to Capitol CMG.

 Music career

 In 2015, Clemmons signed to the independent label, Maxx Recordings.
 Her lyrics are inspired by the struggles of her relationships and faith.
 She wants to use the power of music and words to wake up and encourage the generation she is a part of.